opheadacheh/playground/BuildExamples/cpp_examples/stage4/README.md

-# Stage 3
+# Stage 4

-In this stage we step it up and showcase how to integrate multiple ```cc_library``` targets from different packages.
+In this stage we step it up and showcase how to have a unit test and run to see if the test passes.

-Below, we see a similar configuration from Stage 2, except that this BUILD file is in a subdirectory called lib.
-In Bazel, subdirectories containing BUILD files are known as packages.
-The new property ```visibility``` will tell Bazel which package(s) can reference this target, in this case the ```//main``` package can use ```hello-time``` library.

 ```
 cc_library(